zenika-open-source/promote-open-source-project/README.md

 <summary>💬 Open a community chat platform</summary>
 <p>

 > Github issues are not always the best way to communicate with your users.
-Use chat platforms to discuss with them:
+If necessary, you can use chat platforms to discuss with them:
 >
 > - [Discord](https://discordapp.com)
 > - [Slack](https://slack.com)